alankm194/MarsRover/README.md

 There is error handling in place to fix this, but it is in the Main method which is not great.
 The assumption that vehicles can be placed anywhere in the field when I started has caused this problem.

-I regret choose -1 as the out of bound marker.
+I regret choosing -1 as the out of bound marker.
 To make printing the 2d array print evenly all single characters must have a space prefixing it.
 I should have chosen a single character now I have spaces before all constants that represent a single character.
 It makes testing more troublesome

+If I were to change things, I would build ConsoleUserInput with testing in mind.

 ## Attribution